gateway240/opensim-domu/README.md

 The download splits the subjects into two folders.
 Consolidate all the trials so that subjects 01-51 are located within the same folder.
 This folder will be the folder referred to as `<DATA_DIR>` in this guide.

-2. Extract the necessary optical and IMU sensor data from the proprietary data formats.
+2. The `preprocess` folder contains a Matlab script which can be used to extract the IMU orientation data into a format that OpenSim can use.
+Remember to change the directories at the top of the script to your own directories.

-Example processing scripts for doing this will be added soon.
+3. The optical sensor data can be extracted using the `app/processBulkC3D` script.
+This will extract `.trc` files from the specialty Vicon format.

 ## Repository Organization